Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 Prototype system with ESP8266

-I tried a system with an ESP32 developer board, and a separate board for charging the battery.
+I also tried a modular approach using an ESP32 developer board and a separate lithium battery charging board.

 MakerFocus Lithium battery charging board